 Creating a connected government

-The NSW digital strategy, , aims to put customers at the centre and to become the .
+The NSW digital strategy, Beyond , aims to put customers at the centre and to become the world’s most customer-centric government by .
 This requires a connected government that fully leverages valuable data assets to derive actionable insights and then efficiently share its data and insights across its departments and agencies to enable decision making.

 The NSW Data Strategy complements the government’s digital strategy and outlines a collaborative, coordinated and safe approach to using and sharing data across government.
 The strategy puts data at the centre of government decision making to provide better outcomes for its citizens.